astampoulis/makam-paper-funpearl/makamcode/10-typgen.md

-Though this predicate succeeds for the same case as the standard `eq` does (when its two arguments are unifiable), the difference is that `dyn.eq` only forces the types `A` and `B` to be unified at runtime, rather than statically too.
+Though this predicate succeeds for the same case as the standard `eq` does (when its two arguments are unifiable), the difference is that `dyn.eq` only forces the types `A` and `B` to be unified at runtime, rather than statically, too.
 Otherwise, our rule would only apply when the type `CurrentType` of the current unification variable we are visiting already matches the type that we are searching for, `VarType`.